Chocolate Hazelnut Brownies are decadent, rich, fudgy, dark and oh so chocolatey. This recipe is vegan, gluten free and grain free.

 These brownies come together fast, with very little clean up while they bake, filling your home with the most divine scent of chocolate.

-Alexandra suggests paring these fudgy brownies with berries and coconut cream.
-Since berries are out of season here, I went for the ice cream with a slightly warm brownie.
+If serving as a dessert, pair these fudgy brownies with berries and coconut cream.
+Or, if berries are out of season, serve with vanilla bea ice cream with a slightly warm brownie.
 Mmmmm.

 Now excuse me while I take another bite. :D